-Changing your chart type in Chartio can dramatically change and enhance your charts.
-To do this, click the ellipse in the upper right hand corner of your chart and click Edit Settings.
+Changing your chart settings in Chartio can dramatically change and enhance your charts.
+To do this, click the ellipse in the upper right-hand corner of your chart and click Edit Settings.

 Horizontal Bar charts

 Bar charts are helpful when comparing data across different categories.
 When dividing your data by ranked or non-continuous groups (basically things other than time) it can be helpful to switch to a “horizontal” bar chart.
 It’s more natural for Western readers (we’re used to reading lines of different lengths aligned to a left edge), and especially helpful when you have longer labels on your bars.